j3-signalroom/iac-snowflake-service_user-rsa_key_pairs_and_jwt_generator-lambda/README.md

     ```
     Replace `my-aws-sso-profile` with your actual AWS SSO profile name.

-6. Or, to run the similiar script from GitHub, follow these steps:
+6. **Or, deploy via GitHub**:  To run from GitHub, follow these steps:

     a.
 Deploy the Repository: Ensure that you have cloned or forked the repository to your GitHub account.